 ATTENDANCE & TARDINESS

 Frequent lateness may leave a child feeling out of sync with the community events as many are announced and or reinforced the morning they are taking place.
 It is also during this time that learners state their intentions and request mentor support they may need on that day.
-While in the past we have allowed for flexibility on arrival time, due to the Covid-19 required health check-ins upon arrival on campus we are strongly requesting that children arrive on time.

 IF YOUR CHILD IS SICK